By using this site, you agree to the Privacy Policy and Terms of Use.

 How dehydration alters mouth chemistry

 Saliva both dissolves compounds and buffers ions that interact with taste receptors.
-See the role of saliva for background on composition and function.
+See the role of saliva for background on its composition and function.
+This biological fluid matter significantly in how we perceive flavors, especially when considering dehydration.

 - Advertisement -